SibTiger/BootlessStar/Projects/DeLorean/ReadMe.txt

 Ability to store backup's in another drive that is dedicated to for system and user backups Ability to allow or disallow backing up users movies that is stored in [~\Videos, ~\MyVideos, ~\My Videos, ~\Movies, ~\MyMovies, ~\My Movies]
 Easily unpack (restore) data; HOWEVER THIS WILL _NOT_ ACTUALLY RESTORE OR OVERWRITE NOR COPY\MOVE DATA TO YOUR HOME DIRECTORY!
 Instead, all unpacked data will be moved to \restore\.
+After the backup is successful, the program can issue a signal to suspend, hibernate, and shutdown the system.